london-escience/tempss/README.md

 #### Acknowledgements

-TemPro and the template/profile methodology have been developed as part of the Engineering and Physical Sciences Research Council (EPSRC)-funded libhpc stage I (EP/I030239/1) and II (EP/K038788/1) projects which are a collaboration between Imperial College London and The University of Edinburgh.
+TemPSS and the template/profile methodology have been developed as part of the Engineering and Physical Sciences Research Council (EPSRC)-funded libhpc stage I (EP/I030239/1) and II (EP/K038788/1) projects which are a collaboration between Imperial College London and The University of Edinburgh.